Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Four low-load cargo balloons behind 1909 Michelin exhibit.

-Those small balloons repay close inspection.
+Those four small balloons repay close inspection.

 Enlarged again: